daaaaaaaaaniel/bibliography/README.md

 - `%P` should be used for indicating the page numbers of book sections.
 Use it as an {option} wild-card in **filenames**.
 It makes alphabetical sorting more useful.
 - `%W` is for formatting the title field to mimic the short title (?).
 Use it as a fallback for items without a short title.
 - `%C` is for `chapter-number` in the "Extras" field.
+- `%J` behaves similarly to stock %j, but it replaces colons with dashes.

 See [User defined wildcards](http://zotfile.com/#user-defined-wildcards) in the ZotFile documentation for more details.